10 ways to get a better night’s sleep in 2021

 Brooklinen Mulberry Silk Eye Mask

-Don’t underestimate the power of a pitch black room.
-While blackout curtains certainly help, the glow of charging electronics and late night rumblings of my partner and cat can shake me out of a deep sleep in an instant.
-As far as simple solutions go, a sleep mask makes a huge difference minimizing disruptions.
-Even better if it’s a luxurious silk one, like this one from Brooklinen, that doesn’t tug my skin and lashes through a night of tossing and turning.
+Don’t underestimate the power of a pitch-black room.
+While blackout curtains certainly help, the glow of charging electronics and late-night rumblings of my partner and cat can shake me out of a deep sleep in an instant.
+As far as simple solutions go, a sleep mask makes a huge difference by minimizing disruptions.
+Even better if it’s made of luxurious silk, like this one from Brooklinen, that doesn’t tug my skin and lashes through a night of tossing and turning.

 Fast Company may receive revenue for some links to products on our site.